Frequently Asked Questions

 The side effects of blood pressure tablets vary depending on the type and dosage of medication your doctor has prescribed for you.
 If you experience any unusual side effects let your doctor know.
 You can also use our Ask-a-Pharmacist service for free advice.

-When buying blood pressure tablets or any other medication online, always look for the green GPhC and MHRA logo on the bottom of each page you visit.
-This ensure that the website is operating legally.
+When buying blood pressure tablets or any other medication online, always look for the green GPhC logo on the bottom of each page you visit.
+This ensures that the website is operating legally.

-Blood pressure tablets online from e-Surgery start at only £8.95, cheaper than a NHS prescription charge.
+Blood pressure tablets online from e-Surgery start at only £7.95, cheaper than the NHS prescription charge.

 It is extremely important to continue taking your blood pressure tablets as your doctor has prescribed.
 If you do not keep your blood pressure in check, you significantly increase your chances of cardiovascular problems such as heart attacks and stroke.